Imagine…

 They don’t look right.

-They’re thin, pale, wispy things – all skinny stems, and hardly any leaves.
+They’re thin, pale, wispy things – all skinny stems and hardly any leaves.
 It feels like a seed-starting disaster!

-And you wonder, “can I salvage these seedlings?”
+And you wonder, “Can I salvage these seedlings?”

 leggy seedlings growing in a pot

-Why are leggy seedlings bad?
+Why are leggy seedlings a problem?

 They aren’t strong enough to withstand outdoor weather conditions.